Matthew King (Emmerdale): Storylines

 When Tom was murdered on Christmas Day 2006, Matthew suspected his stepmother Rosemary Sinclair (Linda Thorson) of committing the crime.
 However, there was evidence that the King brothers had killed Tom and they were charged with conspiracy to murder but the trial collapsed due to lack of evidence.
 Matthew attacked Jimmy, thinking he was responsible and was shocked to discover Carl was responsible and Jimmy knew.
-Matthew was devastated but this didn't stop him and his brothers threatening to kill Rosemary if she didn't sign Home Farm Estates over to them.
+Matthew was devastated, but this didn't stop him and his brothers threatening to kill Rosemary if she didn't sign Home Farm Estates over to them.
 Terrified, Rosemary agreed and moved into Mill Cottage with her son and daughter-in-law.

 The most defining relationship Matthew had was with Perdita Hyde-Sinclair (Georgia Slowe).
 Matthew took a keen interest in Perdita, having had a one-night stand with her.
 This deepened into friendship and they became close, supporting each other when necessary.
-He wanted a more intimate relationship but she stayed with her husband, Grayson Sinclair (Christopher Villiers).
+He wanted a more intimate relationship, but she stayed with her husband, Grayson Sinclair (Christopher Villiers).
 Matthew realised Rosemary was responsible for Perdita's troubles after Rosemary drugged her and had her sectioned.
 He supported Perdita as he felt responsible for Rosemary moving into Mill Cottage and they grew closer.
 Perdita, however, struggled with her feelings for him as she wanted to make her marriage work, especially after she discovered Katie Sugden (Sammy Winward), now her surrogate, was pregnant.
 Matthew stunned Perdita by telling her he would wait for her and raise the baby as his own, if it meant he could be with her.
 Perdita was thrilled and they carried on their affair but Grayson found out and framed Matthew for his mother's "murder".
 Perdita realised Matthew wasn't guilty when she found evidence and a letter from Rosemary, sent from Miami.
 Perdita told Grayson that she knew and demanded he clear Matthew's name.
 She kept the cardigan and used it to blackmail Grayson for sole custody of the baby.
 She promised, in return, that she wouldn't tell the police that he had helped frame Matthew.
 She left him on Christmas Day 2007 and moved in with Matthew.
-However, this only lasted 3 months as Matthew discovered Perdita had attacked Katie so she almost miscarried and Grayson told him that she knew about the attempt to frame him.
-Matthew was so horrified, he threw her out and ended their relationship.
+However, this only lasted three months as Matthew discovered Perdita had attacked Katie so she almost miscarried and Grayson told him that she knew about the attempt to frame him.
+Matthew was so horrified that he threw her out and ended their relationship.
 When she went to see him a few days later, he told her he'd slept with her to upset Grayson.